Viengsay Valdés

-Viengsay Valdés (1977) is a Cuban ballerina.
-Since 2003, Valdés is the Prima Ballerina Assoluta and since 2019 she is the Artistic Director of the National Ballet of Cuba (in Spanish: Ballet Nacional de Cuba).
+Viengsay Valdés is a Cuban ballerina.
+Since 2003, Valdés is the Prima ballerina and since 2019 she is the Artistic Director of the National Ballet of Cuba (in Spanish: Ballet Nacional de Cuba).

 Valdés developed a reputation as a dancer for her interpretations of the female lead roles in the ballets, Carmen, Giselle, Swan Lake, Blood Wedding, Don Quixote, Romeo and Juliet, The Sleeping Beauty, Cinderella, Coppélia, La Fille Mal Gardée, and The Nutcracker.
 She also danced in notable pas de deux from Le Corsaire, Diana and Actaeon, Silvia, and Black Swan (El Cisne Negro).

 Early life and education

-Viengsay Valdés Herrera was born in Havana, Cuba in 1977.
+Viengsay Valdés Herrera was born in Havana, Cuba in 1976.
 Valdés and her family moved when she was three months old to Laos, where her father served as the Cuban Ambassador.
 Her name Viengsay means “victory” in Laotian.
 At age three, her family moved to the Seychelles.
 At age six, she moved back to Havana, Cuba, where she continued her education.
 She has suffered from severe asthma, since her early childhood.

 Valdés put her first ballet shoes on at the age of nine, which is when she began her ballet studies at the Alejo Carpentier Provincial Ballet School (Escuela Nacional de Ballet Alejo Carpentier) in Havana.
 At age 15, she continued her studies at the National Art Schools (Escuela Nacional de Arte or ENA).
 Ramona de Sáa was her main ballet professors.
 While she was still a student she won numerous prizes and distinctions.

 Legendary ballet director and educator, Alicia Alonso spotted Valdés' talent, and invited her to join the Ballet Nacional de Cuba in 1994, when she was 17 years old.

 Every year since 1994, Valdés has been a participant in the prestigious International Ballet Festival of Havana.
 She was named the most outstanding dancer in the XVIII International Festival of Ballet of Havana (October 20–28, 2002).